I am a wife, mother & keen photographer with an obsession for Scrap booking. My motto is live life to the max and don't regret too much!

 Berelowitz, one of the contributors to the Wakefield study, has subsequently said 'I am certainly not aware of any convincing evidence for the hypothesis of a link between MMR and autism...'
 (Berelowitz, 2001).

 Single vaccines in place of MMR put children and their families at increased and unnecessary risk.
 The combined vaccine is safer as it reduces the risk of children catching the diseases while they are waiting for full immunisation cover.
+The normal procedure for licensing was used for MMR and the vaccine was thoroughly tested before being introduced into the UK in 1988.

 Two doses of MMR vaccine are needed to give children the best protection before they go to school.
 Ninety per cent of those who did not respond to the first dose are protected by the second.
 Those with low antibodies after the first dose will be boosted.